Convinced?

 The following features characterize good GPS systems:

-The BikeTrax GPS anti-theft device for e-bikes has not been awarded the “Design & Innovation Award 2020″ for nothing.
-The compact GPS tracker can be easily retrofitted to almost any e-bike, comes with an additional battery, and allows you to query the location of your bike at any time via an app.
-Thanks to seamless network coverage, you immediately receive an alarm when your bike moves.
-In other words, if you combine a good bike lock with GPS tracking through BikeTrax and a component lock, your expensive pedelec is excellently protected.
+The compact BikeTrax GPS tracker can be easily retrofitted to any e-bike, comes with an additional battery and allows you to view the location of your bike at any time via an app.
+Thanks to seamless network coverage, you immediately receive an alarm if your bike moves.
+This means that if you combine a good bike lock with a GPS tracking service from PowUnity and a component lock, your expensive e-bike is excellently protected.

 If you have afforded yourself an expensive bike or e-bike, you should not skimp on theft protection and not rely on just one lock.